BROADMOOR RESORT West Course 719-577-5790

 short game area with sand bunker and large putting green are also conveniently located on property.

-The West and East Courses are situated at the resort and are serviced by a beautiful clubhouse with nicely stocked pro shop, restaurant/bar with outdoor patio, plus meeting
+Both courses are situated at the resort and are serviced by a beautiful clubhouse with nicely stocked pro shop, restaurant/bar with outdoor patio, plus meeting rooms and

-150 yard stakes measured tot eh center of the green, and cart paths utilize the Kirby Marking system with yardages posted every 25 yards.
+yard stakes measured to the center of the green, and cart paths utilize the Kirby Marking system with yardages posted every 25 yards.
 The scorecards provide diagrams of the

 greens with pin placement information.